Strong Property (T), weak amenability and $\ell^p$-cohomology in $\tilde{A}_2$-buildings

-The triple $(\P_s, \L_s, \sim_s)$ is a \emph{Hjelmslev plane} for each $s$, see \cite{VanMaldeghem88,HanssensVanMaldeghem89} for a discussion in the context of Euclidean buildings.
+The combinatorial structure formed by the triple $(\P_s, \L_s, \sim_s)$ is a prominent example of a \emph{Hjelmslev plane} for each $s$, see \cite{VanMaldeghem88,HanssensVanMaldeghem89} for a discussion in the context of Euclidean buildings.
 For $s \le t$ there is a projection $(\P_t,\L_t) \to (\P_s,\L_s)$ taking $x_t$ to $x_s$.
 A fact from the above references that we are not going to use is that system of planes together with the projections determines $X$.
 It will be convenient to allow $s = \infty$ where $\P_\infty = \P$ and $\L_\infty = \L$ and their elements are regarded as rays $[o,p)$ and $[o,\ell)$.

 For future reference we observe the following:

 \begin{lemma} Let $p \in \P$ and $\ell \in \L$.
 The following are equivalent: \begin{enumerate} \item $p \sim_s \ell$ \item there is a $p' \in \P$ such that $p' \sim \ell$ and $p' =_s p$ \item there is an $\ell' \in \L$ such that $\ell' \sim p$ and $\ell' =_s \ell$. \end{enumerate} \end{lemma}